FilipaGo/payup-app-prototype-principle/README.md

 ***

-Trouble seeing the prototype? check out the [Principle Docs](http://principleformac.com/docs.html#sharing) for more information.
+Having trouble seeing the prototype? check out the [Principle Docs](http://principleformac.com/docs.html#sharing) for more information.

 ## Case Study and Pitch Deck